Azure/azure-powershell/src/Compute/Compute/help/Invoke-AzVMRunCommand.md

 echo Usage 2: Named exports: $var1 $var2
 ```

-This command invokes sample.bash on a Linux VM named 'vmname'.
+This command invokes a run command 'RunShellScript' with overriding the script 'sample.bash' on a Linux VM named 'vmname'.
+Var1 and var2 are defined as parameters in the sample.bash.

 ## PARAMETERS